More Pacific Northwest Books

 by Bill Schneider and Russ Schneider

-Completely field-checked and updated edition.
-The classic guide to 100 of the best hikes in Montana from easy day hikes to backpacking trips.
+Completely field-checked and updated edition this guide describes 100 of the best hikes in Montana, from easy day hikes and family outings to backcountry trips.

 Montana Fishing and Camping Guide - Glacier to Yellowstone